 The Anglesey Coast Path is a 126 miles (201km) route around the spectacular coastline of Wales’ largest offshore island.
 Virtually all of Anglesey’s coastline falls within the Ynys Mon (Anglesey) Area of Outstanding Natural Beauty and the variety of scenery, flora and fauna is superb.
-Early June is a wonderful time to experience the coastal flowers, butterflies and orchids amongst the sand dunes, pods of porpoise, and abundant birdlife, including choughs, peregrine falcons, oystercatchers, terns, plovers, guillemots, razorbills and puffins.
+In September the heather will be in bloom making it a wonderful time to experience the butterflies amongst the sand dunes, pods of porpoise, and abundant birdlife, including choughs, peregrine falcons, oystercatchers, terns, plovers, guillemots and razorbills.

 We shall walk the route anticlock-wise and split it into two sections which will run consecutively.
 Guests can book either section in isolation, or walk the complete route in one holiday.

 For those guests joining both sections, the dates allow for a full day (the Saturday) to transfer between Holyhead and Beaumaris.
 For the convenience of guests without their own means of conveyance, who would prefer not to use public transport (train from Holyhead to Bangor and then bus from Bangor to Beaumaris), there will be a minibus transfer available at a cost of £30 per passenger, per transfer.

 Anglesey Coast Path, North

 This first section of the Anglesey Coast Path is one of great contrasts.
 North east of Beaumaris the gentle scenery inland from the Menai Straits gives way to remote heather-clad cliffs interspersed with sandy coves and occasional isolated villages.
 The cliffs become increasingly high and rugged as the route works its way round to the west and the walking increasingly exhilarating.